pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/Observing.md

 ```

 > Note: Due to how macros work in Swift, property wrappers must be annotated with
-> `@ObservationIgnored`, but this does not affect observation as SharingGRDB handles its own
+> `@ObservationIgnored`, but this does not affect observation as SQLiteData handles its own
 > observation.

 ### UIKit